 nums = [3,4,5,6]

-Thus, we discussed about various python constants and also the built in python constants which will help us in designing and programming on different games, websites, software development, and many more.
+Thus, we discussed various python constants and the built-in python constants, which will help us design and programming on different games, websites, software development, and many more.
 It also helps us enhance our programming skills.
-These Python basics helps us to get a good grip of the language which is used to perform various mathematical operations and implement these Python constants and variables in the commands.
+These Python basics help us get a good grip of the language used to perform various mathematical operations and implement these Python constants and variables in the commands.
 The syntax is very much different and easier compared to other programming languages.

 This is a guide to Python Constants.
 Here we also discuss on assigning and declaring python constants along with python constants and literals with examples.
 You may also have a look at the following articles to learn more –